The year 1970 marked a watershed in the

 before the previous years plates expired.
 Accordingly,

-itself, unique in that it did not contain a registration number
+that it did not contain a registration number

 1970